Why does the museum need to make these changes now?

 How will construction affect members?

-Membership to our museum also includes access, either free or for reduced general admission, to all other participating ASTC (Association of Science and Technology Centers) museums.
+Membership to our museum also includes access, either free or for reduced general admission, to all other participating ASTC (Association of Science and Technology Centers) museums, along with several local museums.
 These centers will continue to be available to our members throughout construction.

 Will you offer member discounts or other concessions while under construction?